skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

 -f, --find `A[,B...[-M[-N]]]`
   Search for the byte sequence `A`, `B`... with distance ranging from `M` to `N` (default=1) between bytes. `A`, `B`, etc. and `M` and `N` must each be a decimal number, or a hexadecimal number prefixed by '0x'.
+By default, all RAM banks in a 128K snapshot are searched; use the ``--page`` option to restrict the search to the address range 16384-65535 (0x4000-0xFFFF).

 -g, --call-graph
   Generate a call graph in DOT format.